-We image using the Transcend 64GB card seen above, and it has always been perfect for us.
+We use the Transcend 64GB card seen above for imaging, and it has always been perfect for us.
 We still have plenty of space on the card when packing up and have never had a problem with it.
 On the other hand, many amateur astrophotographers recommend having two smaller cards rather than one large one.
-Sure, you might have to switch them out during the night if one gets full, but at least you will be able to keep half your data if one of them fails and becomes unusable.
+Sure, you might have to switch them out during the night if one gets full, but at least you will be able to keep half your data if one fails and becomes unusable.

 SanDisk Extreme Pro 32GB - $52.99

 Transcend Class 3 V90 32GB - $31.49

 Whichever SD card you choose, make sure it is fast, meaning it can write the data in its memory quickly and start copying the next image.
 A fast SD card will ensure that your camera does not slow down while imaging, and you are also less likely to get error messages which could stop your exposures.

 At this point, you should have everything you need for beginner DSLR astrophotography.
 However, it might be helpful to read about a serious beginner Astrophotography setup to discover if this option is more of your pace and sustainable for the long term.
 In the next section, you'll find information about telescopes, mounts, and the needed accessories!

 Beginner Astrophotography Telescopes

 Choosing your first telescope can be a long and stressful process.
 We remember that feeling as if it were yesterday.
 It took weeks of scouring sources, reading articles, watching videos, and even asking other astrophotographers for advice on what telescope to buy for deep-sky imaging.